douglasrizzo/douglasrizzo.github.io/_pages/about.md

   #   <p>Your City, State 12345</p>

 news: false # includes a list of news items
-selected_papers: false # includes a list of papers marked as "selected={true}"
+selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

-Hi there.
-I do research on AI.
-I also like to code.
-My CV is on [LinkedIn](https://www.linkedin.com/in/douglas-de-rizzo-meneghetti-65757720).
-List of publications is available at [Google Scholar](https://scholar.google.com/citations?user=V30JReAAAAAJ).

-### Research

-My PhD research started with an interest in teaching AI agents how to play electronic games, both new and old.
-My specific interests are in teaching multiple heterogeneous agents how to accomplish a task.
-I've been trying to do it using neural networks.
+AI specialist with a history in software engineering.

+I am currently an AI Research Specialist at Samsung.
+Previously, I worked at [Adroit Robotics](projects/adroit), automating the monitoring of citrus orchards using computer vision techniques.

+During my PhD, which I finished with a full scholarship by CAPES, I worked in the field of cooperative multi-agent reinforcement learnings.
+My research focused on the problem of fully cooperative multi-agent deep reinforcement learning with heterogeneous agents.

+I was active for many years in robotics competitions (LARC and RoboCup) in the @Home and Humanoid Soccer categories, in which I focused in developing [object detection systems for the robots](projects/dodo_detector).

-I've also worked with and have publications in the areas of [object detection](projects#object-detection-and-robotics), robotics and [computerized adaptive tests](projects#computerized-adaptive-testing).
+I've also done professional work as a consultant and have publications in the area of educational assessment and [computerized adaptive tests](projects#computerized-adaptive-testing).

 ### Would you like to know more?

 I like to make stuff open for everybody.
-The things I build are kept in my [GitHub](https://github.com/douglasrizzo) and the things I learn are kept in my [blog](blog).
+The things I build are kept in my [GitHub repositories](repositories) and the things I learn are kept in my [blog](blog).
 My [projects page](projects) lists the things I'm proud of.
-[Instagram](https://instagram.com/douglasrizzom) has my 3D art.
-[StackExchange](https://stackexchange.com/users/1293596/douglas-de-rizzo-meneghetti) has my stupid questions.
-[YouTube](https://www.youtube.com/user/Tetamusha) has videos of my projects.
+[ArtStation](https://douglasrizzo.artstation.com/) has my 3D art.
+[StackExchange](https://stackexchange.com/users/1293596) has my stupid questions and answers.
+Also check my [publications](publications).

+Also check my links at the bottom of the page.